Apex NC Community Guide Learn all the local amenities in Apex NC

 Located close to the Triangle, the town of Apex has plenty to offer.
 Just ask all those who have recently purchased a home for sale in this popular Southwest Wake County town!

-Apex is a town in Wake County, adjacent to the town of Cary, and about 15 miles south of the state capitol of Raleigh.
+Apex is a town in Wake County, adjacent to the town of Cary, and about 15 miles south of the state capital of Raleigh.
 Apex is one of the state’s most historic railroad towns, with 60 well-preserved commercial buildings and homes dating from 1870- 1940.
-With a population merely 2,800 in 1980, Apex now boasts a rapidly expanding citizenry of 37,467, or a 1,238% growth!
+With a population merely 2,800 in 1980, Apex now boasts a rapidly expanding citizenry of 37,467 or a 1,238% growth!